-- 3.3.1(a) Land Use should be in general accordance with Figure 6: Land Use. - 3.3.1(b) Low density residential forms shall be the predominant housing type within the plan area. - 3.3.1(c) The low density residential area shall include a variety of single-detached housing sizes, ranging in lot width, as well as semi-detached housing form. - 3.3.1(d) No single land use designation shall comprise more than 50% of the total units in the community and as such, the applicant shall provide a housing mix summary with each tentative plan of subdivision. - 3.3.1(e) Laned housing product should be incorporated to provide additional diversity in housing choice within the low density residential area and shall not require an ASP amendment should more lanes be added in subsequent phases. - 3.3.1(f) Innovative lot layouts should be encouraged, for example, where lots front onto public open space with only lane access.
-Special land use considerations may be required.
+- 3.3.1(a) Land Use should be in general accordance with Figure 6: General Land Uses. - 3.3.1(b) Low density residential forms shall be the predominant housing type within the plan area. - 3.3.1(c) The low density residential area shall include a variety of single-detached housing sizes, ranging in lot width, as well as semi-detached housing form. - 3.3.1(d) No single land use designation shall comprise more than 50% of the total units in the community and as such, the applicant shall provide a housing mix summary with each tentative plan of subdivision. - 3.3.1(e) Laned housing product should be incorporated to provide additional diversity in housing choice within the low density residential area and shall not require an ASP amendment should more lanes be added in subsequent phases.